 Cold Water Immersion

 Cold water immersion has a vast array of benefits, from raising metabolic rate by 350%, lowering Cortisol by 46%, raising noradrenaline by 530%, and raising dopamine by 250%.
-Pain and inflammation also decrease (as experienced in patients with rheumatoid arthritis and fibromyalgia due to an increased production of opioid endorphins in the body).
+Pain and inflammation also decrease (as experienced in patients with rheumatoid arthritis and fibromyalgia due to increased production of opioid endorphins in the body).
 Research has shown that cold showers or cold immersion create a “positive systemic stress activation”, through which the high density of cold receptors on the skin sends an overwhelming amount of electrical impulses to the brain.
 This positive transient activation ignites the sympathetic nervous system and HPA axis (Hypothalamus-Pituitary-Adrenal-Thyroid nervous and hormonal systems).
 This activation has immense stimulating effects on our immune system by promoting lymphatic drainage!
 Brief daily cold stress increases the production of T-Lymphocyte, also known as T-cells, a type of leukocyte (white blood cell), and Natural Killer cell, also known as NK cell, production and activation.
 Both are critical in our immune system.
-Research is proving the benefits of cold water immersion in antitumor immunity and nonlymphoid cancer survival rates.
+Research is proving the benefits of cold water immersion in innate tumor immunity and nonlymphoid cancer survival rates.

 How about Warm Water Therapy you ask?
 Sorry, not much happens.
 Head-out-of-water immersions in 20 C / 68 F water will cause metabolic rate to go up marginally.
 However, throw a few ice cube trays into the tepid bath and drop the temp to 14 C / 58 F and your metabolism will quadruple.
 Water immersion has benefits, but the greatest health measures are when it’s hot enough to sweat or cold enough to want to shiver in order to affect blood flow and its healing constituents!